My Reading List01 Jan 2001

 - Quantum Computing Since Democritus by Scott Aaronson

-Others that are good
+Others good Computing Books

 - Grokking Algorithms by Aditya Bhargava

 - Debugging by David J. Agans

 - The C Programming Language by Brian Kernighan and Dennis Ritchie

 - Neural Networks and Deep Learning by Michael Nielsen